 Lord Coe to stand unopposed in BOA chairman election

-Sebastian Coe is to be unopposed for the election of British Olympic Association chairman after the only other candidate withdrew.
+Sebastian Coe is to be unopposed for the election of British Olympic Association chairman.

 Richard Leman, the head of British hockey, had faced an almost impossible task against Lord Coe, who was always favourite after the stunning success of the London 2012 Games.